Deruago/theDeamerProject/README.md

 | Deamer (CC)     | Required | Infrastructure for compiler and ecosystem generation    |
 | DLDL            | Required | Front-end of Deamer CC.                                 |
 | DST             | Optional | DSL for interpreting deamer string templates            |

-## Examples

-For example go take a look at the example repo!
-This example repo contains various: examples, tutorials and projects: https://github.com/Deruago/DeamerExamples

 ## License